Digitally inspired reality

 When the desired body thickness has been reached, the excess mass is poured out and the mold is set aside for residual drying.

-When the mold has dried so far, you can remove the Gibsform and dry the broken pieces first and then burn.
+When the mold has dried so far, you can remove the casting mold and dry the broken pieces first and then burn.

-One recognizes immediately that this process is expensive and expensive.
+One recognizes immediately that this process is expensive and laborious.
 However, the advantage is that only very low tooling costs are incurred and therefore you can also produce small, individual print runs.